Super Bowl 50: Pre-game

 Lady Gaga (accompanied by Alex Smith on piano) sang the national anthem, while Marlee Matlin simultaneously performed an American Sign Language (ASL) version of it.
 Matlin also signed an a cappella version of "America the Beautiful", which was sung by a U.S. Armed Forces chorus.
+The anthem concluded with a flyover by the U.S. Navy Blue Angels demonstration squadron flying the F/A-18C Hornet.